COBI CURTISS P-40E WARHAWK Set

 The COBI CURTISS P-40E WARHAWK Set features 265 highly detailed brick parts and colorful, easy to read detailed instructions.
 The COBI CURTISS P-40E parts all work perfectly with LEGO and you will be impressed with the quality of COBI sets.
 COBI Sets differ in that they offer many more pieces and the majority of the parts are unique to COBI.
 You can learn more about the similarities and differences between COBI and LEGO here.

-The Warhawk Set includes 1 figures and all the markings are included.
+The Warhawk Set includes 1 figure and all the markings are included.

-Both children and adults will get hours of enjoyment from this COBI CURTISS P-40E WARHAWK Set .
+Both Cobi collectors and brick enthusiasts will get hours of enjoyment from this COBI CURTISS P-40E WARHAWK Set .
 Whether you are buying to display or play, Cobi Brick sets will not disappoint.
 Ships quickly from Billings, MT USA with tracking number.

 Also consider the COBI Top Gun P51 Mustang